vahanfreiheit/fdctina/content/we-are-pioneers.md

 weight: 2
 ---

-### We are pioneers.
+### We Are Pioneers.
-freiheit.com technologies was founded in 1999, in the midst of the first internet boom.
+freiheit.com technologies was founded in 1999 in the midst of the first internet boom.

-Since then, we've been creating custom software platforms and helping them to create their future business models based on software.
+Since then, we've been building custom software platforms and helping our clients to create their future business models based on software.

 Large-scale means: millions of users, queries, transactions and billions of revenue.